ITU-DASYALab/IoT_course/balloon/balloon_planning_01.md

 ## Questions

   * Bottom of box - material - RF transparent? likely not - Mylar ...
+    * not really - it s partly transparent
+    *
+  *
   * Can we have several feedthroughs/openings?
+Rather not ...
+2 total would be good
-  * Possibility of window?
+  * Possibility of window? yes

   * Enclosures - like https://www.bopla.de/en/enclosure-technology/bocube but smaller
   * Conformal Coatings - https://artist-3d.com/silicone-conformal-coating/
+  * onshape